lalbornoz/PuTTie/FySTY/README.md

 4. It's really really cute!

-5. It stabilises your Estradiol and Progesterone levels and prevents PMS!
+5. It ~~stabilises your Estradiol and Progesterone levels~~ kindly tells your hypothalamus to be nice and prevents PMS!

 ## Screenshot
 ![Screenshot](https://github.com/lalbornoz/FySTY/raw/master/FySTY/FySTY.png "Screenshot")